Adeel0o0/Adeel0o0/README.md

 - 🔭 I work as a Support engineer at a SaaS company.
-- 🌱 I’m currently learning Javascript and React.
+- 🌱 I’m currently learning Python.
 - 📫 How to reach me: [Linkedin](https://uk.linkedin.com/in/adeel0o0)
 - 😄 Currently re-watching: MCU films